Crews targeting standing water to prevent mosquitoes

 Four helicopters are part of our Larviciding program which helps to control the mosquito population.

-“Our environmentally-friendly larviciding program has launched and is the most effective way to stop mosquito larvae from emerging into the pesky insects we’re familiar with,” said David Wade, the City’s Superintendent of the Insect Control Branch.
+“Our environmentally-friendly larviciding program is the most effective way to stop mosquito larvae from emerging into the pesky insects we’re familiar with,” said David Wade, the Superintendent of the Insect Control Branch.

-Based on weather conditions, Wade said the program involves monitoring and treating more than 28,000 hectares of standing water in and just outside of Winnipeg on an ongoing basis.
+We monitor and treat more than 28,000 hectares of standing water in and just outside of Winnipeg.
+It’s based on weather conditions.

-“Following a major rainfall, we have a seven to 10-day window in cooler weather and four to seven days in hotter weather to treat standing water before mosquito larvae become adults so it’s important we work as efficiently as possible,” he said.
+“Following a major rainfall, we have a seven to 10-day window in cooler weather and four to seven days in hotter weather to treat standing water before mosquito larvae become adults,” he said.
+“It’s important we work as efficiently as possible.”

-“We can see around 40 different species of mosquitoes in Winnipeg and each female can lay several hundred eggs at a time so it really is important to eliminate as much standing water as possible,” he said.
+“We can see around 40 different species of mosquitoes in Winnipeg and each female can lay several hundred eggs at a time so it really is important to eliminate as much standing water as possible,” said Wade.

 Mosquito trap

-We use a network of more than 35 New Jersey Light Traps in and around the city to monitor mosquito populations.
+We use a network of more than 35 New Jersey Light Traps to monitor mosquito populations.

-We will only adulticide, or fog, for mosquitoes using DeltaGard 20EW when the requirements of our Adult Mosquito Control Policy, the Adulticiding Factor Analysis Guidelines, and the Provincial Pesticide Use Permit are met.
-We will post the schedule information on our website 24 hours in advance of the adult mosquito control program starting.
+We only adulticide, or fog, for mosquitoes when the requirements of our Adult Mosquito Control Policy, the Adulticiding Factor Analysis Guidelines, and the Provincial Pesticide Use Permit are met.
+We use DeltaGard 20EW in our adult mosquito control program.

 Was this information helpful?